-Emphasis of Matter - Applying for New Accounting Standards
+Emphasis of Matter - Applying New Accounting Standards

-We draw attention to Note 3 of the consolidated financial statements, which describes the Company and its subsidiaries applied for the International Financial Reporting Standard 16, "Leases" starting from January 1, 2019, and elected not to restate the consolidated financial statements for prior periods.
+Note 3 to the consolidated financial statements stated, that the Company and its subsidiaries applied the International Financial Reporting Standard 16, "Leases" starting from January 1, 2019, and elected not to restate the consolidated financial statements for prior periods.
 Our conclusion is not modified in respect of this matter.